-How to celebrate
+How to take part

-When is National Linguine Day celebrated in 2022?
+When is National Linguine Day celebrated in 2023?

 National Linguine Day is observed on September 15 each year.